harkon/photo-browser/README.md

 The widget comes with two HTML files.
 The main which also keeps the widgets template and a second that it's used to display the large selected image.

-For the implementation of this widget we didn't use any libraries.
+For the implementation of this widget I have focused on the performance and I have followed all best practises like progressive enchanment for devices.
+I didn't use any libraries.
 It's pure HTML5, CSS3 and Javascript.

-Having performance in mind I decided to use to arrays to handle the images and the data.
-Those are also the names of the arrays.
-The data array keeps all data concerning the image to be loaded ex. text, src etc and the photos array is an array that keeps the actual image objects and it gets empty every time we render a view.
-We re doing this so the references of the created photo objects leave the memory and so they get GC-ed.

-The next - previous functions on both photos and pages (data) arrays are implemented not by using object references but by using the array indeces of the objects.

-Finally for the CSS we used the LESS compiler.
+## NOTE

+Styling is not done